 Camp Chabad | Inclusion Program

 Camp Chabad provides an individualized program for children with special needs.
+These campers are given a 1:1 or 2:1 advocate depending on needs.
 Located on the UC campus in Clifton.

 Camp Livingston | Inclusion